SouthPark, Charlotte: Roads

 Fairview Road (which turns into Tyvola Road going west and Sardis Road going east), Colony Road, Park Road, Sharon Road, Sharon Lane, and Morrison Boulevard are important thoroughfares in SouthPark.
 Interstate 77 also serves SouthPark via Tyvola Road at exit 5.
 Commuters rely on car transportation and congestion is common during rush hour.

 Economy

 SouthPark is the home to the Fortune 300 company Nucor, as well as Dixon Hughes Goodman, National Gypsum, Coca-Cola Bottling Co.
 Consolidated, AmWINS Group, Carolinas AGC and Piedmont Natural Gas.
 Fluor, Bank of America Mortgage, First Citizens Bank, SunTrust Banks and CSX have major divisional operations located in SouthPark.
 The area is also home to the flagship store of grocer Harris Teeter.

-Shopping
+Retail

-Within the limits of SouthPark, the upscale SouthPark Mall features many high-end designers and boutiques such as Burberry, Tiffany & Co, Louis Vuitton, Gucci, and Yves Saint Laurent.
-SouthPark Mall is also anchored by Dillard's (formerly Ivey's), the flagship store for Belk, North Carolina's second Nordstrom, the state's only Neiman Marcus, and Macy's (formerly Hecht's).
-Dick's Sporting Goods and The Container Store serve as additional anchors at the mall.
-The Village at SouthPark, located adjacent to the Dillard's store, features Crate & Barrel and restaurants.
-Other shopping complexes such as Phillips Place are within a close radius to SouthPark Mall and feature a diverse mix of tenants including Taylor Richards & Conger, Allen Edmonds, Brooks Brothers, Orvis, and a Restoration Hardware Gallery.
+Within the limits of SouthPark, the upscale SouthPark Mall features many high-end designers and boutique stores.
+The Village at SouthPark, located adjacently, features stores restaurants.
+Other shopping complexes such as Phillips Place are within a close radius to SouthPark Mall and feature a diverse mix of tenants.

 In 2011 SouthPark Mall was the most congested shopping mall in the United States during Black Friday weekend.